DaviPJr/simon-game/README.md

 If the user messes up the sequence, the game restarts.

-## What the relevance of this project for developers?
+## What is the relevance of this project for developers?

 - :small_blue_diamond:JQuery;
 - :small_orange_diamond:Callback functions;